Banana Pi M2+EDU Resources (revised for 2026)

 Gives a directory to build the customization package from.
 Note: This is expected to contain MDPC 2.0/ant-based instructions to build a package called mdvl-banana-pi-m2-plus-edu-root.
 It is recommended to duplicate the existing package and change the copy in case an own customization package is needed.

-A list of packages (comma-separated, without spaces, starting with a leading comma) to install in addition to mdvl-bamana-pi-m2-plus-edu-root.
+A list of packages (comma-separated, without spaces) to install in addition to mdvl-bamana-pi-m2-plus-edu-root.

 Customization Package